brassc/FSL/README.md

 In `longitudinal_main.py`, the difference between reference and deformed area is plotted, grouped by patient and timepoint.

 Area change relative to first scan is also plotted (saved as `area_change_longitudinal.png`) as smooth splines for patients with more than 2 datapoints, and as a straight line for patients with 2 data points.
 Original data first area is taken as datum 0, magnitude of other points is adjusted to reflect the new datum.
-A cubic spline is created from thi offset data and plotted.
+A cubic spline is created from this offset data and plotted.

+## Mixed effects model